uzdenov85/password-generator/README.md

 #### First run script :
     #python3 password-generator.py
 #### You will prompted choose mode :
-1. Write generated password to file.
-Default filename is 'passwords.txt' and located in script running path.
+1. Write to file
-2. Just generate password to output
+2. Generate and print

 #### Thats it!